 - 1.5% cashback on every purchase

 - No annual fee

 This is the perfect card for small business owners who occasionally travel, but also want to keep budget in mind.
 The Spark Miles Select for Business might not be as well-known as other business cards on the market, but if you have a modest monthly budget, this card is an attractive proposition.
 Unlike many cards, which require thousands of dollars spend to earn rewards or balance the annual fee, there are some distinct perks to the Spark Miles Select for Business.

-You can earn 1.5 miles for every dollar, with a 20,000-mile bonus if you spend an average of $1,000 a month for the first three months.
-This translates into approximately $200 of travel credit, with no seat restrictions or blackout dates.
+You can earn 1.5 miles for every dollar, with a 20,000-mile bonus if you spend $3,000 within the first three months.
+This translates into $200 of travel credit, with no seat restrictions or blackout dates.
 You can even enjoy free employee cards if needed.

 Capital One also offers an introductory rate of 0 percent for the first nine months, travel and emergency assistance, no foreign transaction fees, extended warranty protection, purchase security, and auto rental damage waiver.

 The Spark Miles Select for Business is one of the few business travel reward cards with no annual fee.
 So, you don’t need to offset your rewards against $95 or more per year.
 Additionally, your bonus miles and rewards don’t expire, and you’re not limited to certain companies.
 When you do travel, you will have access to the Visa Business Benefits package for complete protection.